Crime in South Africa: Looting of railway infrastructure

 South Africa has a rail network of over 30,000 km, and it used to be the most advanced railway system on the continent.
 A significant portion of tracks, stations and train parts have been stripped by criminals looking for scrap metal.
 In 2021, the Brenthurst report found that two-thirds of the overhead cables that covered more than 3,000 km of track had been stolen and that the rail network was on the verge of total collapse.
 Gauteng, the Western Cape and KwaZulu-Natal are the worst affected provinces, and the cost of rebuilding is estimated at R4 billion.
 Drones, high barrier walls and facial recognition technology have been proposed as preventative measures.
+Metrorail services bypass many halts or stations due to their unsafety and the effects of vandalism and theft.

 Arson

 Prasa collected information about train arson attacks since 2015, and stated that losses of some R636 million were incurred due to train fires from 2015 to January 2019.
 71%, or losses totaling R451.6 million rand, occurred in the Western Cape, besides damage of R150 million to Cape Town Station.
 This entailed the burning of 214 train coaches, 174 in the Western Cape, and the remainder in Gauteng and KwaZulu-Natal.
 Cape Town's fleet of 90 trains was reduced to 44, and only one suspect was arrested.
 Some replacement trains acquired at R146 million each could not be insured.
 Police ombudsman J.J.
 Brand found that the SAPS failed to prevent, properly investigate, or successfully prosecute those responsible.
 In 2019, teenage boys (aged 14 and 15) were identified as the arsonists who torched 18 carriages worth R61 million, while the torching of 24 carriages at Bloemfontein in 2020 was also ascribed to loitering youths.

 One aspect of xenophobic violence is the torching of trucks driven by foreigners on main routes – the depredation flared up along the N3 route in April 2018, before spreading to other provinces.
 In the April 2018 incident, 32 trucks were torched and others looted near Mooi River on the N3 route, and 54 protesters and opportunist looters were arrested.
 Coordinated attacks during November 2020 targeted many freight trucks on the N3 and N12 routes.
 The attackers managed to loot and destroy 35 trucks in KwaZulu-Natal and at Heidelberg, Parys-Sasolburg and Daveyton respectively.
 Truck drivers were shot at, with some injured and one killed.
 25 people were arrested.

 Faiez Jacobs pointed out that arson cripples the entire value chain of the community‚ with many people unable to go to work‚ losing a day's pay‚ and ultimately losing their employment, which in turn causes social upheaval and adds further burdens to their community.
 SATAWU has noted that labour strikes that are called by unidentifiable persons have been associated with incidents of arson.